BUDDYWORKS-VR/worldextension/README.md

 </div>

-**Included Components**
+##Included Components

+**Trigger Block**
-Trigger Block - A chainable component that does something when triggered in various ways.
+A chainable component that does something when triggered in various ways.
 Use this to make world toggles.

+**Permission Manager**
-Permission Manager - Somewhat elaborate permission manager, made for clubs.
+Somewhat elaborate permission manager, made for clubs.
 Create a copy into /Assets/ if you customize this!

 Crediting:
 If you found this helpful, mentioning it in your world's credits board would be neat.